ETCBC/shebanq-local/README.md

 See [team](https://github.com/ETCBC/shebanq/wiki/Team) for a list of people that have contributed in various ways to the existence of the website SHEBANQ.

-Big thanks to my colleagues for making this deployment work:

-*   Vic (QiQing) Ding (for navigating through the K8S landscape)
-*   Dorian Harmans (for connecting the final dots)